 As shown on Figure 14, special status animal species were identified within the vicinity of the Study Area; however, most species are unlikely or precluded from occurring based upon the high level of development and disturbance in the area and lack of suitable habitat.
 Two special-status animal species were observed during the August 13, 2015 site visit and three other special-status animal species are determined to have a moderate potential to occur in the Study Area.
-The two species observed included the San Francisco dusky-footed woodrat (Neotoma fuscipes annectens) and the Yellow warbler (Setophaga petechial brewsteri).
-The three species that have moderate potential to occur include the Loggerhead shrike (Lanius ludovicianus), Allen's hummingbird (Selasphorus sasin), and the White-tailed kite (Elanus leucurus).
+The two species observed included the San Francisco dusky-footed woodrat (Neotoma fuscipes annectens) and the Yellow warbler

-&lt;sup>10 Biological Resources Assessment, Midcoast Multimodal Trail Project, El Granada, San Mateo County, California, prepared by WRA Environmental Consultants, October 23, 2015, page 1.
+&lt;sup>16 Biological Resources Assessment, Midcoast Multimodal Trail Project, El Granada, San Mateo County, California, prepared by WRA Environmental Consultants, October 23, 2015, page 1.